techysiddhant/codify-lms/README.md

 # Codify a Coding Platform for coders by coders

-This is a Next.js project built with TypeScript and Prisma ORM for PostgreSQL database.
+This is a Next.js project built with TypeScript and Prisma ORM for the PostgreSQL database.

 ## Overview